ivanmijacika/APCSFinalProject/README.md

 Yusuf Elsharawy:
 - 5/25: I finished the UML diagram and added it to `README.md`
 - 5/27: I experimented with compatibility between Processing and regular Java.
 I also implemented most of the `PInput` class.

+Ivan Mijacika:
+- 5/25:
+- 5/26: I worked on/completed the `Vector2D` class and the `TilePos` class.
+I also worked on the `Sprite` class and implemented most of it.